 Most often, measurements are made of global irradiation on the horizontal plane.
 Measurements of direct and diffuse irradiations are less frequent.
 Consequently, models should be exploited for estimating the direct and diffuse irradiations for a horizontal surface from the global irradiation measured on this surface.
 Many publications are devoted to such problems.
 It is beyond the scope of this textbook to deal with such models.
 They are numerous and depend also on the data available.
 Nevertheless, a first insight is provided.
-The typical approach to obtain the irradiation on an inclined surface is to firstly split the horizontal global irradiation H(0,0) into direct H(0,0) and diffuse H(0,0) irradiation on a horizontal plane.
-Computation is then made on each irradiation separately to obtain direct irradiation $H(0,\alpha)$ and diffuse irradiation $H(0,\alpha)$.
+The typical approach to obtain the irradiation on an inclined surface is to firstly split the horizontal global irradiation H(0,0) into direct H(0,0) and diffuse H(0,0) irradiations on a horizontal plane.
+Computation is then made on each irradiation separately to obtain direct irradiation H(0,0) and diffuse irradiation H(0,0) is added and the sum provides the global irradiation H(0,0).